pyueh-osi/Edgecmd-Docs/V1.1/Reference/Reference_1-1.md

 # Reference

-Through straightforward commands, EdgeCmd utility provides options to retrieve help on how to use EdgeCmd utility itself and retrieve configuration information for OSIsoft adapters and their components.
+Use the EdgeCmd utility to access help on how to use EdgeCmd utility itself and to retrieve configuration information for OSIsoft adapters and their components.

-The tables in [EdgeCmd commands](xref:EdgeCmdCommands1-1) provide a quick overview about all commands that are available in EdgeCmd utility.
+The tables in [EdgeCmd commands](xref:EdgeCmdCommands1-1) provide a quick overview of all commands  available in EdgeCmd utility.